udarakr/blog-aggregator/README.md

 blogAggregator
 ==============

-Simple blog aggregator developed with the use of jaggery-java script framework and caramel
+Simple blog aggregator developed with the use of jaggery JavaScript framework and caramel.